- Fee assured

 Dr Paresh Mehta is a senior consultant cardiologist at Frimley Health NHS foundation trust.

-Dr Mehta's private cardiology practice is based at London Bridge Hospital, Wellington Hospital and Blackheath Hospital.
+Dr Mehta's private cardiology practice is based at HCA London Bridge Hospital, HCA Wellington Hospital, BMI Blackheath Hospital, BMI Clementine Churchill Hospital and Parkside Suite Wexham.

 He trained in general internal medicine in North-west London and achieved membership of the Royal College of Physicians in 2002.
 He completed a 3-year period of research, in the field of heart failure, at Imperial College London and The Royal Brompton Hospital, and was awarded a Medical Doctorate (MD) by the University of London.